-Visit the Department for Communities and Local Government website at www.communities.gov.uk/epbd to:
+Visit the Government's website at www.communities.gov.uk/epbd to:

-- Find how to confirm the authenticity of an energy performance certificate. - · Find how to make a complaint about a certificate or the assessor who produced it. - Learn more about the national register where this certificate has been lodged the Department is the controller of the data on the register for Data Protection Act 1998 purposes. - Learn more about energy efficiency and reducing energy consumption.
+- Find how to confirm the authenticity of an energy performance certificate. - · Find how to make a complaint about a certificate or the assessor who produced it. - Learn more about the national register where this certificate has been lodged the Government is the controller of the data on the register. - Learn more about energy efficiency and reducing energy consumption.